locxter/mcrpd/README.md

 ## How to build it

 mcrpd's electronics consist of an Arduino Micro compatible microcontroller and 9 tactile push buttons all housed in a 3D printed enclosure in the default configuration, but feel free customize the CAD model for housing even more buttons or a totally different microcontroller.
-After then wiring the buttons up in an pull down multiplexing matrix everything is just assembled using instant glue.
+After then wiring the buttons up in a pull-down-multiplexing-matrix everything is just assembled using instant glue.

-Below is a full bill of material with German sources for all non printable parts.
+Below is a full bill of materials with German sources for all non-printable parts.

 | Quantity: | Item: | Source: |
 | --- | --- | --- |